| Additional Resources Accessories

 The SAIPH Foot Brace Rail is also beneficial for those who work at sit-stand workstations, and who perch or lean against a seat, allowing them to brace their feet against the bar.
 Bracing against the rail creates a more natural and comfortable alignment of the ankle and permits more relaxed movement of the lower leg muscles.
 When seated on a traditional chair the 30° side of the SAIPH Foot Brace Rail serves well as a low profile footrest.

 The SAIPH Foot Brace Rail provides over 17" of rail width, supported on both ends by sturdy non-marking rubber supports.
 Grip pads keep the bar in place on both hard and soft surfaces.
 Raised ridges running the width of the bar can provide a comfortable massaging effect for those working without footwear.

 Reduces Risk of Lower Back Pain

 - Standing with the feet flat for extended periods of time (such as at a standing desk or counter) requires the muscles of the lower back to remain in a state of constant tension.
-This tension is greater if the abdominal muscles are weak.
+This tension is even greater if the abdominal muscles are weak.
 As the muscles tire, the back tends to curve or arch, which can often lead to an unnatural and unhealthy degree of lordosis (sometimes referred to as "swayback").
-Since some degree of unnatural curvature is already common to many back problems, a standing workstation has the potential to increase, rather than decrease, pain and fatigue.
+Since some degree of unnatural curvature is already common to many back problems, an inappropriately-used standing workstation has the potential to increase, rather than decrease, pain and fatigue.
 Occasionally raising a foot and resting it on the SAIPH will slightly reduce this excessive curvature.
 This enables the muscles of the lower back to relax and rest, thereby reducing the risk of overstressed muscles and accompanying pain.